Omarkjee/eventmap-3311/README.md

 Dependencies
 This project uses the following major dependencies:

 React: A JavaScript library for building user interfaces.

 TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.

+Vite: A fast build tool and development server for modern web projects.

+ESLint: A tool for identifying and reporting on patterns found in JavaScript code.

+React: A JavaScript library for building user interfaces.
+TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.